dariusur/BlueTachometer/README.md

 3. Program the microcontroller using Microchip Studio.
 4. Configure HC-05 Bluetooth module: Slave mode, 9600 baud rate (default settings).
 5. Create a Python virtual environment that satisfies the requirements found in **DataVisualizer/requirements.txt**.
-6. Run the DataVisualizer Python script.
-7. Attach a magnet to a rotating object to be measured.
+6. Attach a magnet to a rotating object to be measured.
-8. Power up the tachometer.
+7. Power up the tachometer.
+8. Switch on Bluetooth on your PC and pair it with HC-05.
+9. Run the DataVisualizer Python script.
-9. Measure RPM.
+10. Measure RPM.

 ## Hardware
 1. ATtiny13 microcontroller.